 Ruwani watched Felicia’s face as expressions of resentment, detachment, reanimation and a final ferocity played out in the fond encore of an oft repeated act.
 Despite the bluff and bluster, Felicia was a good sort.
 The kind that needed copious scratching of the surface before any glimmers of goodness shone through though; a diamond in the consummate rough.
 Felicia Pelpola and Ruwani Edirisinghe had been friends for 50 years now and had had their fair share of fall-outs and run-ins.
 But time and grace (mostly on Ruwani’s side) had brought a bristly tenderness to their equation and their friendship had triumphantly weathered multitudinous storms in teacups and the occasional tsunami.

 Felicia had, in her heydays, been quite the social starlet.
 She was the debutante that had changed the norms of the party circuit with her boisterous manner and her delicate anatomy.
 Her demeanour and her countenance were at such odds that the resulting befuddlement of the senses became her piece de resistance.
 She provoked a serendipiptius sensation of attraction and discomfuture that pulled at all the male heart strings and incensed, in equal measure, the traditional ladies of leisure.
 Ruwani looked at her now robustly girthed friend and chuckled.
 Time had diminished her beauty yes, but had also compensated her unsparingly with a persona that strode into most rooms before her person did.
 She was absolutely, delightfully formidable!

 “Oh look who’s here!”
-Ruwani, still grinning, looked at where her friend was gesturing with her head.
-Ruwani turned around to see Donald Rajapakse walking in, behatted and bellicose as he berated someone on his way into the coffee shop.
+Ruwani, still grinning, looked towards where her friend was gesturing.
+Donald Rajapakse had just walked in, behatted and bellicose and loudly berating someone on his way into the coffee shop.